 - Patient are advised to attend the practice wearing a face covering

 - The number of seats available in the waiting area are limited.
 Patients should only sit on designated chairs.
 Patients may be asked to wait in alternative areas.

 For the latest information about Corona Virus please check the official NHS GOV website, www.nhs.uk/conditions/coronavirus-covid-19/

-Our Reception desk is open from 8.00am to 8.00pm Monday and Tuesday.
+Our Reception desk is open from 8.00am to 6.30pm Monday to Friday.

 Extended Access Pilot

-The Sidings Medical Practice is hgosting the Boston extended access pilot.
-This is a new service which offers GP appointments outside of core working hours, making it easier for you to get an appointment at a time that suits you, including evenings 18:30 to 20:00, weekends 08:30 to 18:00, and bank holidays.
+The Sidings Medical Practice is hosting the Boston extended access pilot.
+This is a new service which offers GP appointments outside of core working hours, making it easier for you to get an appointment at a time that suits you, including evenings 18:30 to 20:00, Saturdays 08:30 to 18:00, Sundays 08:30 to 16:00 and bank holidays.

 The service is located in the Sidings Medical Practice on Sleaford Road, Boston.
 Access to the service is via the side entrance to the practice.
 Signs are in place.